 - The ‘reference’ period takes into account any statutory holiday, sick leave, maternity/paternity/adoption/parental leave and any Opt-Out’s (see below) in place.
 The reference period is extended by the number of days on any of the above

 - Domestic servants who work in a private household are generally excluded from the weekly working time limit.
-As mentioned above, it is debatable whether care workers fall under this exemption
+As mentioned above, it’s debatable whether care workers fall under this exemption

 - Those who have unmeasured working time (see previous section) are exempt from the weekly working hours limits.
-Again, it is debatable whether care workers fall under this exemption.
+Again, it’s debatable whether care workers fall under this exemption.

-- You should not be subjected to any detriment by refusing or proposing to refuse to sign an Opt-Out agreement.
-If you’re an employee and are dismissed because you refuse to sign an Opt-Out clause, this could be an automatically unfair dismissal and you could potentially make a claim to an Employment Tribunal
+You should not be subjected to any detriment by refusing or proposing to refuse to sign an Opt-Out agreement.
+If you are an employee and are dismissed because you refuse to sign an Opt-Out clause then this could be an automatically unfair dismissal and you could potentially make a claim to an Employment Tribunal.

 To calculate your working hours you include your: